NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Pleroma.md

   - name: ""

   - name: "Envisioning"
     desc: "  Pleromas care little for communication with other creatures, but when they do convey information, they do so wordlessly through a series of psychic projections.
-This acts as [[Bestiary Ability Glossary/Telepathy|Telepathy]] with a range of 100 feet but is understandable to all creatures regardless of whether they have a language, though the aeon's meaning to non-aeons can be vague and is often mysterious.\nAn aeon can use this ability to communicate flawlessly with any other aeon on the same plane as itself."
+This acts as [[Bestiary Ability Glossary/Telepathy|Telepathy]] with a range of 100 feet but is understandable to all creatures regardless of whether they have a language, though the aeon's meaning to non-aeons can be vague and is often mysterious.\n\nAn aeon can use this ability to communicate flawlessly with any other aeon on the same plane as itself."

 abilities_mid:
   - name: ""
   - name: "Reality Twist"
-    desc: "`pf2:r`  **Trigger** The pleroma critically fails the saving throw.\n**Effect** The critical failure becomes a normal failure."
+    desc: "`pf2:r`  **Trigger** The pleroma critically fails the saving throw.\n* * *\n\n**Effect** The critical failure becomes a normal failure."

 attacks:
   - name: ""